 The Micro-Community Collaborative (MCC) is a grassroots people’s movement that inspires, educates, and empowers San Luis Obispo county locals.
 It encourages community collaboration to build a sense of belonging, foster resiliency, protect and conserve the environment.
-We orient towards a just and sustainable society.
+We orient toward a just and sustainable society.
 Our mission is to empower the development of resilient and sustainable neighborhoods – one Micro-Community at a time.
 This is accomplished through community building programs, resource and education sharing, and advocacy.
 Project leader: Artemisia Shine

 The Resilient Energy Assessment Team